jt-rose/rxp/README.md

 ##### Initialize Constructor

-The main `init` function is used to generate the RGX constructor. `init` accepts any number of strings, combines them in order, applies a noncapture grouping, and escapes them, storing the modified string in the `text` property.
+The main `init` function is used to generate the RXP constructor. `init` accepts any number of strings, combines them in order, applies a noncapture grouping, and escapes them, storing the modified string in the `text` property.

 ```javascript
 const sample = init("sample");